Project Subcontracting

 Project Journal Lines

-You can use job journals to manually enter subcontractor-related work:
+You can use project journals to manually enter subcontractor-related work:

 When recording time through standard BC time sheets: